metio/terraform-provider-k8s/docs/data-sources/monitoring_coreos_com_alertmanager_config_v1alpha1_manifest.md

 Optional:

 - `auth_identity` (String) The identity to use for authentication.
-- `auth_password` (Attributes) The secret's key that contains the password to use for authentication.The secret needs to be in the same namespace as the AlertmanagerConfigobject and accessible by the Prometheus Operator. (see [below for nested schema](#nestedatt--spec--receivers--email_configs--auth_password))
+- `auth_password` (Attributes) The secret's key that contains the password to use for authentication.
+The secret needs to be in the same namespace as the AlertmanagerConfig object and accessible by the Prometheus Operator. (see [below for nested schema](#nestedatt--spec--receivers--email_configs--auth_password))
-- `auth_secret` (Attributes) The secret's key that contains the CRAM-MD5 secret.The secret needs to be in the same namespace as the AlertmanagerConfigobject and accessible by the Prometheus Operator. (see [below for nested schema](#nestedatt--spec--receivers--email_configs--auth_secret))
+- `auth_secret` (Attributes) The secret's key that contains the CRAM-MD5 secret.
+The secret needs to be in the same namespace as the AlertmanagerConfig object and accessible by the Prometheus Operator. (see [below for nested schema](#nestedatt--spec--receivers--email_configs--auth_secret))
 - `auth_username` (String) The username to use for authentication.
 - `from` (String) The sender address.
 - `headers` (Attributes List) Further headers email header key/value pairs.
-Overrides any headerspreviously set by the notification implementation. (see [below for nested schema](#nestedatt--spec--receivers--email_configs--headers))
+Overrides any headers previously set by the notification implementation. (see [below for nested schema](#nestedatt--spec--receivers--email_configs--headers))
 - `hello` (String) The hostname to identify to the SMTP server.
 - `html` (String) The HTML body of the email notification.
-- `require_tls` (Boolean) The SMTP TLS requirement.Note that Go does not support unencrypted connections to remote SMTP endpoints.
+- `require_tls` (Boolean) The SMTP TLS requirement.
+Note that Go does not support unencrypted connections to remote SMTP endpoints.
 - `send_resolved` (Boolean) Whether or not to notify about resolved alerts.
 - `smarthost` (String) The SMTP host and port through which emails are sent.
 E.g. example.com:25
 - `text` (String) The text body of the email notification.